Updated on 2025-08-09 GMT+08:00

 Whether to enable the concurrent rack rolling restart strategy.
 This parameter takes effect only for roles that meet the rack rolling restart strategy.
 (The roles support rack awareness, and instances of the roles belong to two or more racks.)

-This parameter can be set only when a rolling restart is performed on HDFS or YARN.
+This parameter is available only when a rolling restart is performed on HDFS or YARN.

 Data Nodes to Be Batch Restarted